“A novel therapeutic drug that protects and regenerates corneal nerves in ophthalmic diseases” See 12/2018 press release

 Brimonidine tartrate again, but with an orphan drug designation specifically for ocular GvHD to fast-track the review process.

 Cyclosporine .05% and 0.1%, targeting moderate to severe dry eye.
 Announced results from Phase IIb/III clinical trials in October 2018.
-Company anticipates 2021 launch.
+Starting confirmatory trial in 2019.

 0.25% for temporary relief of dry eye.
 NDA submitted in Oct 2018.
 Announced results from two Phase 3 clinical trials in Jan 2018.
 (Not to be confused with 1% drug for post-surgical pain, recently approved as Inveltys.)